Spoofed URL: Cyber security

-Detection

-In order to prevent criminals from accessing personal information, such as credit card information, bank account/routing numbers, and one’s telephone number, home address, etc. it is important to learn and understand how these spoof URLs can be detected.
-It is very important to first verify the name of the site on a digital certification through the use of SSL/TLS.
-Always try to identify the actual URL for the web page you are on.
-Make sure you are able to see the full URL for any hyperlink, so that you can examine the address.
-Some characters that are commonly found in spoofed URLs are: %00, %01, @.
-Sometimes the URLs can differ by a single letter or number.
-In addition, set your Internet security level to high to ensure that your computer is protected from possible attacks from spoofed sites.
-In general, only input personal information on a Website if the name has been verified on the digital certificate.
-Also, if you have any concern about the confidentiality of a website leave the page immediately.

 Prevention

 Spoofed URLs, a universal defining identity for phishing scams, pose a serious threat to end-users and commercial institutions.
 Email continues to be the favorite vehicle to perpetrate such scams mainly due to its widespread use combined with the ability to easily spoof them.
 Several approaches, both generic and specialized, have been proposed to address this problem.
 However, phishing techniques, growing in ingenuity as well as sophistication, render these solutions weak.
 In order to prevent users from future victimization stemmed from a spoofed URL, Internet vigilantes have published numerous tips to help users identify a spoof.
 The most common are: using authentication based on key exchange between the machines on your network, using an access control list to deny private IP addresses on your downstream interface, implementing filters of both inbound and outbound traffic, configuring routers and switches if they support such configuration, to reject packets originating from outside the local network that claim to originate from within, and enable encryption sessions in the router so that trusted hosts that are outside your network can securely communicate with your local hosts.
 Ultimately, protection comes from the individual user.
 Keeping up with new spoofing techniques or scams will readily allow one to identify a scam and most importantly keep information secure and personal.